 If the units have already been house coded or are still causing problems after house coding they may need to be reset back to factory mode.
-To set units back to factory mode: insert a screw driver into the house code slot for seven seconds until amber light has come on fully and repeat with other units.
+To set units back to factory mode: insert a screwdriver into the house code slot for seven seconds until the amber light has come on fully and repeat with other units.
 You can then repeat the house coding routine.

 Make sure you look after your smoke alarms by changing batteries and testing the unit on a regular basis.
 We offer free reminder services to ensure you remember to do your alarm test and to change the battery.